grandma-collaboration/grandma-cookbook/doc2/workflow.md

-# The Workflows
+# 3. The Workflows

 ### Think Like an Observer

 The most important aspect of GRANDMA is ensuring **rapid and efficient response**.
 Timely follow-up and communication are essential.
+Below are the two types of *general* workflows within GRANDMA for follow up: new and ongoing follow up.

 ---